Josseyo/Salon/README.md

 ## Tools & Technologies Used
+List of tools and technologies utilized in the project
 <details>
-<summary>List of tools and technologies utilized in the project:</summary>
+<summary>Click to expand</summary>

 - **HTML:** Main site content.
 - **CSS:** Site design and layout.